 The Kathleen A. P. Mathias Agriculture Energy Efficiency Program was dedicated in the memory of Kathleen Arlee "Kathy" Petry Mathias of Ocean City, who passed away August 15, 2011 after a battle with cancer.
 The wife of Maryland State Senator James N. Mathias Jr., Kathy was an inexhaustible advocate for Maryland's Eastern Shore and its farming community.
 Energy efficiency support for Maryland agriculture businesses continues under the Commercial, Industrial & Agriculture (CI&A) grant.
 To learn about past projects funded under the Kathleen A.P.
 Mathias Agriculture Energy Efficiency Program, please visit this page.

-standards in to-be-constructed facilities.
-The C&I Program provides grant awards to commercial, industrial, and nonprofit enterprises in Maryland’s commercial and industrial sector to assist with energy efficiency projects that will reduce their electricity consumption by at least 15%.
+The FY21 CI&A Program provides grant incentives to Maryland commercial and agricultural entities that seek to improve the energy efficiency of their existing structures, or install energy efficient technologies that exceed code-minimum standards in to-be-constructed facilities.
+The CI&A Program provides grant awards to commercial, industrial, agricultural, and nonprofit enterprises in Maryland’s commercial and industrial sector to assist with energy efficiency projects that will reduce their energy consumption by at least 18%.